 The Origin of SkySensus

 Peraton established Project SkySensus to foster Unmanned Aerial Systems (UAS) technology and provide an opportunity to enter new markets in the unmanned space.
 As a research and development and commercialization project under Canada’s Industrial and Technological Benefits framework, SkySensus combines UAS technology with innovation in emerging areas such as artificial intelligence, computer vision, and remote sensing.
 This will enable new levels of UAS automation and new types of analytical solutions in various applications.
+View our capabilities demo.

 Recently, a significant milestone was been achieved with the approval by Transport Canada for the first commercial Special Flight Operations Certificate (SFOC) offered to a member of the SkySensus team, Canadian UAV to fly beyond visual line of sight (BVLOS) in the Alberta oil-sands.
 BVLOS is a critical component of the unmanned commercial and defence applications of UAS technology and is used across many industries.
 As autonomy and collision-avoidance technologies improve, so too will drones’ ability to perform increasingly complex tasks.
 Canada is quickly becoming one of the world leaders in the regulatory development for safe drone operations.